-1. Daniel G. Luxenberg (hereinafter "petitioner") filed joint New York

-State income toy recident metures with his -- if
+1. Daniel G. Luxenberg (hereinafter "petitioner") filed joint New York State income tax resident returns with his wife, Mary Luxenberg, for the years

 1976, 1977 and 1978 whereon he reported business income derived from the sale of insurance of \$44,253.75, \$50,640.32 and \$77,225.72, respectively.
 Petitioner did not file an unincorporated business tax return for any of said years at issue.
 Annexed to each return was a Federal Schedule C, Profit or (Loss) From Business or Profession, whereon petitioner reported his business name as "Daniel G. Luxenberg" and his main business activity as "insurance sales".